 The Scottish Government pours money, directly and indirectly, into a vast array of organisations and charities.
 Many of these serve to reinforce the Government’s messages, creating an illusion of broad support.

-We remain to be convinced that taxpayers’ money should be given to Young Scot, Children and Young People’s Commissioner, Equality Network, Transgender Scotland, Ash, Creative Scotland, Scottish Human Rights Commission, Equality and Human Rights Commission (Scotland), Amnesty International (Scotland), White Ribbon, Engender, Crew, Alcohol Focus Scotland, Stonewall, Friends of the Earth, National Parents Forum of Scotland, LGBT Health & Wellbeing (promoting events from basketball to belly dancing), Obesity Action Scotland, Interfaith Scotland, One Scotland, Score Scotland, Coalition for Racial Equality and Rights, Culture Republic, Scottish Alliance of Regional Equality Council, CEMO (Strengthening Communities, Tackling Inequalities), BEMIS (Empowering Scotland’s Ethnic and Cultural Minority Communities), Steve Retson Project, Children in Scotland, Amina (Muslim Women’s Resource Centre), Fast Forward, Starcatchers,Together (Scottish Alliance for Children’s Rights) .
+We are not convinced that taxpayers’ money should be given to organisations such as Young Scot, Children and Young People’s Commissioner, Equality Network, Transgender Scotland, Creative Scotland, Scottish Human Rights Commission, Equality and Human Rights Commission (Scotland), Amnesty International (Scotland), White Ribbon, Engender, Crew, Alcohol Focus Scotland, Stonewall, Friends of the Earth, National Parents Forum of Scotland, LGBT Health & Wellbeing, LGBT Youth Scotland, Obesity Action Scotland, Interfaith Scotland, One Scotland, Score Scotland, Coalition for Racial Equality and Rights, Culture Republic, Scottish Alliance of Regional Equality Councils, CEMVO, BEMIS, Steve Retson Project, Children in Scotland, Amina (Muslim Women’s Resource Centre), Fast Forward, Starcatchers,Together (Scottish Alliance for Children’s Rights) .
 Do we need both Cycling Scotland and Sustrans?

 We oppose the concept of a Citizen’s Income or Universal Basic Income.
 It would subsidise self-indulgence and laziness while undermining the proper sense of responsibility to provide for oneself and one’s family.